The Computer School Curriculum

 The Mathematics Department helps students fully develop their mathematical skills at a pace that is appropriate for each of them.
 6th and 7th grade students are in grade level groupings, and instruction is differentiated such that students receive the support they require, build on their strengths, and excel to their potential.
 Thus, the Computer School’s math curriculum ensures the appropriate level of challenge and acceleration for students.
 Consistent with the Computer School’s interdisciplinary curriculum, math standards are frequently connected to the other subjects.

-In 8th grade, students either learn 8th grade level Algebra or the accelerated 9th grade level Algebra 1 course.
-Those taking the accelerated Algebra 1 course sit for the Algebra Regents exam at the end of the school year.
+In 8th grade, students all learn Algebra and prepare for the Algebra Regents exam at the end of the school year.
 Regardless of students’ mathematical abilities on entering the Computer School, they will leave with a solid understanding of the Common Core Mathematics Standards.

 Global Studies: 8th grade